ephraimduncan/awesome-developer-dictionary/README.md

 ## A

+- **abstraction**: a technique for arranging complexity of computer systems.
 - **algorithm**: the basic technique used to get the job done.
 - **application (software)**:a program or group of programs designed for end users.s
 - **API (application programming interface)**: an intermediary software that allows two or more applications to talk to each other.
+- **argument**: a value that is passed to the function ( as input) when it is called.
 - **array**: a data structure consisting of a collection of elements ,values or variables each identified by at least one array index or key. _see [list](#L)_

 ## B

+- **binary operator**: an operator that takes two arguments.
+- **boolean**: a data type that has one of two possible values (usually denoted true and false).
 - **branch**: a parallel world where you can create commit without introducing bugs into production code.
-- **boolean**: a data type that has one of two possible values (usually denoted true and false).

 ## C

 - **callback**: a function that is passed as an argument to another and is expected to execute at a given time.
 - **class**: a defined structure to create an object in an object-oriented programming language.
 - **CLI (Command Line Interface)**: the terminal version of an application.
+- **closure**: a persistent scope which holds on to local variables even after the code execution has moved out of that block.
 - **compiler**: a program that translates computer code written in one programming language into another language.
 - **components**: independent and reusable bits of code that work in isolation and returns HTML via a render function. _see [web components](#W)_
 - **control flow**: the order in which individual statements, instructions or function calls of an imperative program are executed.